mlochbaum/BQN/doc/expression.md

 |  `F`  | `_m`  |       | Function   | 1-Modifier | LtR, tighter
 |  `F`  | `_c_` |  `G`  | Function   | 2-Modifier |

-The four roles (subject, function, two kinds of modifier) describe expressions, not values.
+The four [roles](#syntactic-role) (subject, function, two kinds of modifier) describe expressions, not values.
 When an expression is evaluated, the value's [type](types.md) doesn't have to correspond to its role, and can even change from one evaluation to another.
 An expression's role is determined entirely by its source code, so it's fixed.

 In the table, `?` marks an optional left argument.
 If there isn't a value in that position, or it's [Nothing](#nothing) (`·`), the middle function will be called with only one argument.

 If you're comfortable reading [BNF](https://en.wikipedia.org/wiki/Backus%E2%80%93Naur_form) and want to understand things in more detail than described below, you might check the [grammar specification](../spec/grammar.md) as well.

-## Parentheses

-As in most programming languages, parentheses `()` are for grouping.
-The code inside a balanced set of parentheses is a single expression, which produces one value to be used by the expression that contains it—for example, in `(2×3)+4`, `2×3` is a subexpression evaluating to `6`, so that larger expression is equivalent to `6+4`.
-The syntactic role of a set of parentheses is also the same as that of the expression inside.

 ## Syntactic role